hollai465/FinalProject/README.md

 **Disclaimer**:
 This final project is for INFOSCI 301 Data Visualization and Information Aesthetics, instructed by Prof. Luyao Zhang at Duke Kunshan University in Spring 2025.

+This project was built with interactivity in mind, and so has been designed to run either locally or via the cloud with Streamlit.
+As such, this is the only version of code that was developed past the prototype visualization phase.

 **Data**:
 We implemented data from Vuong et al.'s multinational dataset of game players’ behaviors in a virtual world and environmental perceptions (https://www.scidb.cn/en/detail?dataSetId=cb5d36cce29f4e5695a586c9b85d04b6&dataSetType=journal) and the Peoples' Climate Vote (https://peoplesclimate.vote/data-center).
 To enable direct comparison, country names were standardized (e.g., “Viet Nam” to “Vietnam”), and responses from Dataset 2 were scaled to match Dataset 1’s 1–5 Likert format.
 Only overlapping countries were retained.